idiom/fcex/README.md

 ##Notes

-* There doesn't seem to be any notes on the format that I've been able to find, so this is based on my own observactions working with this file type.
-I haven't figured out all of the areas within the fixed portion, I have a few assumptions on what else is contained (Action taken,Checksum, Timezone,...).
+* There doesn't seem to be any information on the format that I've been able to find, so this is based on my own observations working with this file type.
+I haven't figured out all of the areas within the fixed portion, but I have a few assumptions on what else might be contained (Action taken,Checksum, Timezone,...).
 If you notice any issues or want to collaborate let me know [@seanmw](https://twitter.com/seanmw).